LegendaryLinux/arch76-oryxpro5/README.md

 (like me), fifteen seconds isn't all that bad considering the amount of trouble necessary to get Arch working on this system.

-* Most of the function toggles on the keyboard work properly, with airplane mode being the biggest exception. `dmesg` lists a lot of unknown keys when they are pressed.
-I'm not sure if this issue will ever be resolved, as it would require a port of the software from System76.

-* I have not yet tested an external display, but I presume it should work because the Intel GPU driver is well supported, and Xorg is pretty good at handling multiple displays these days.
+* I have not yet tested an external display, but I presume it will work because the Intel GPU driver is well supported, and Xorg is pretty good at handling multiple displays these days.
 I don't expect the Nvidia card to interfere with this operation, as it is powered off when not activated by `optirun`.